cipherboy/coms327-RSA_Crack/Readme.md

 private key or `rsa-reverse <start time> <end time> <seed>` to find the time the key was generated.

+Further, due to the way the seeds are constructed, we know that, of the lower 20 bits, there are only 1 million possible combinations of arrangements;
+that is, there are 48576k unused values in the lower 20 bits of the seed.
+Thus, over the entire seed, 2^12 * (2^20 - 1000000) unused seeds, which is
+198,967,296.
+Out of the entire 2^32 search space, this is ~4.6% of possible seeds that are unused.
+Therefore, a strict brute force approach over the entire key space as implemented in rsa-crack searches some unnecessary values, but is relatively small in comparison to the entire search space.

 ## Start
     date --date="Apr 22 16:50:00 CDT 2016" +"%s"
     1461361800.0